chocolacula/easy_reflection_cpp/generator/README.md

 Code generation tool for Easy Reflection based on Clang tools.

-It combines parser info into one json entity and forward it to inja tempate engine.
+It combines parsed data into one json entity and forwards it to inja tempate engine.

 format of an object entity is